RaduGe/Software_Containerization/README.md

 # TODOs based on presentation/open points from project:
 - project:
 1. Check that application works with more than 1 pods (more nodes?)
-2. "Ensure that the application can scale horizontally" -> find out what this means and how to show it
+2. "Ensure that the application can scale horizontally" -> find out what this means and how to show it (horizontal pod autoscaler maybe?)
 3. Network policies -> refine so that application still works after applying them
 4. RBAC -> do completely on microk8s/GCP
 5. Helm -> package helm chart and add to repository